platypie/platypie/README.md

 ## Install it

-So far this assumes you're on a unix based system.
+Most of these commands will work on any Unix-based system.
+Some of them assume a Debian base.
 This is alpha software, and it doesn't do much at the moment.
 It's only worth the installation if you intend to help us test it.
-Streamlining installation is a priority, but so far we're just assembling the core.
-Things are likely to change around.
+While we're assembling the core, things are guaranteed to change around.
+If you'd like support on your OS or architecture, your best option is to get involved with testing.
+So far it has been installed on:
+* Mac OSX
+* Debian 7
+* Ubuntu 12.04 && 14.04
+* Mint
+* Arch (but not on arm)
+* Gentoo

 First satisfy the dependencies.
 `sudo apt-get install git build-essential make`